borgestrand/scarlett-instrumentation/README.md

 - All files start with GPL 3 header as Matlab commet
 - Preferable indentation is two space characters
 - Do *not* use Tab as indentation character since that will confuse Octave during copy-paste
-- Minimize inline *if* and *for*, rather use new line, indent and "end" on separate line
+- Minimize inline *while*, *if* and *for*, rather use new line, indent and the respective "end" on separate line
 - UTF-8 encoding seems to work OK

 ## Octave functions